denizzzka/_gis-stuff_old/README.md

 - [ ] Downloading maps from a server
     - [ ] Download all maps which contains path

-- [ ] Портирование программы на какую-нибудь мобильную платформу
+- [ ] Porting app to any mobile platform